-However, things have the potential to be more tricky when dealing with abstract references, for example when referencing a class or other object name that is not directly associated with an Origen command.
-For these cases, Origen provides an auto-loading system which means that as long as you follow a few simple conventions about where to store your files and how to name your objects and files, then Origen will automatically find and load files as required and you should never have to worry about doing it manually.
+However, things have the potential to be more tricky when dealing with more abstract file references, for example when referencing a class or other object name that is not directly associated with an Origen command.
+For these cases, Origen provides an auto-loading system which means that as long as you follow a few simple conventions about what directories to use and how to name your objects and files, then Origen will automatically find and load them as required.

 Note that using the auto-loading system is actually the preferred approach because it means that your application files will be lazily loaded - meaning that files will only be loaded just-in-time and on an as-needed basis.
 This helps to keep application boot times fast by not requiring the world at startup when in fact the target operation may only require a small subset of an application’s overall functionality.

 The easiest way to align to the required naming convention is to use the